Self-care tips for teachers

-As a teacher, you might be afraid, nervous or anxious returning to the classroom, especially if you feel COVID-19 precautions are not being fully implemented in your school.
-You might be worried about how to protect your and your family's health, exhausted juggling work and family obligations, and concerned about how best to help your students make up for learning lost from school closures during the COVID-19 pandemic.
+As a teacher, you might be exhausted juggling work and family obligations, and concerned about how best to help your students make up for learning lost from school closures during the COVID-19 pandemic.

 Here are some ways to help manage anxiety and reduce the impact of these stressors on your health:

 While people react differently to stress, people often do better over the long-term if they:

 - Feel safe, connected to others, calm and hopeful

 - Have access to social, physical and emotional support